CopernicusPY/DinoAI/README.md

 # DinoAI
-AI that plays google-chrome dino game.(chrome://dino) Using basic OpenCV image annotation and template matching.
+AI that plays google-chrome dino game.
+Using basic OpenCV image annotation and template matching.
 This is my first Open-Source AI project so feel free to suggest new feautures.
 # Updates Log
 - [x] Clear the code